 About

 Relative to the rest of the world, my family and I have led privileged lives.
-We have never gone without food, clothing, housing or education.
 That’s why, for many years, I have sponsored children through World Vision, a Christian humanitarian organization dedicated to working with children of all faiths in more than 100 developing countries.
-I keep their photos posted to remind me of my blessings and my responsibilities.
-I am also a long-time supporter of Feed My Starving Children, a non-profit organization based in Minnesota that coordinates the packaging and distribution of food to hungry children around the world.
+I am also a long-time supporter of Feed My Starving Children, a non-profit organization based in Minnesota that coordinates the distribution of food to hungry children around the world.

 Like most writers, I am also a voracious reader.
 I especially enjoy historical fiction and biographies.
-I have practiced yoga for 30 years with more enthusiasm than skill.
-I enjoy doing vinyasas and can hold a steady downward-facing dog, but will never attempt a head stand.
-I also enjoy gardening, biking, brisk walking, and traveling around the U.S. and overseas.
+I have practiced yoga for 35 years with more enthusiasm than skill.
+I like doing vinyasas and can hold a steady downward-facing dog, but will never attempt a head stand.
+I also enjoy gardening, biking, brisk walking, and traveling.

 I am also a long-time supporter of Feed My Starving Children, a Christian non-profit organization committed to feeding hungry children in 70 countries.
 FMSC volunteers hand-pack meals specially formulated for malnourished children and send them to partners around the world to nourish children in orphanages, schools, clinics and feeding programs.